darrarski/ScrollViewController/README.md

 [![Build Status](https://travis-ci.org/darrarski/ScrollViewController.svg?branch=master)](https://travis-ci.org/darrarski/ScrollViewController)
 [![CocoaPods](https://img.shields.io/cocoapods/v/ScrollViewController.svg)](https://cocoapods.org/pods/ScrollViewController)

-Controls `UIScrollView` so the content is in the right place.
-Uses [KeyboardFrameChangeListener](https://github.com/darrarski/KeyboardFrameChangeListener) to observe keybaord frame changes and then adjusts insets using [ScrollViewKeyboardAvoider](https://github.com/darrarski/ScrollViewKeyboardAvoider) so the keyboard does not cover the content.
-Also, makes the content fill visible area (not covered by navigation bar, keyboard etc.).
+Wraps your custom view and presents it on the screen in the way it fills visible area (not covered by navigation bar, keyboard etc.).
+If your custom view is too big, you will be able to scroll the content thanks to embedded `UIScrollView`.

 ![ScrollViewController Demo App](Misc/ScrollViewController_DemoApp.gif)

+Uses [KeyboardFrameChangeListener](https://github.com/darrarski/KeyboardFrameChangeListener) to observe keyboard frame changes and then adjusts insets using [ScrollViewKeyboardAvoider](https://github.com/darrarski/ScrollViewKeyboardAvoider) so the keyboard does not cover the content.
+Supports "safe area layout" and makes the content fill visible area.

+Designed to work on iPhone (including iPhone X) in portrait orientation (should also support other screen orientations as well as iPad screen).

 ## Install